Skip to content

 Higher demand may relate to increased stress, physical injury or in a more relevant sense, excessive consumption of alcohol.

-Glutamine serves many purposes, with some primary roles in helping towards maintaining gut barrier function and integrity, and providing an energy source for intestinal and immune cells.
 One important role that glutamine plays in this is its ability to kill off unwanted viruses and bacteria in the gut, some of which play a large key in controlling cravings (Kim & Kim, 2017).

-Alcohol Cravings and Glutamine
+Alcohol Cravings and Gut Bacteria

 As mentioned earlier, Glutamine can eliminate harmful bacteria that trigger common alcohol cravings.